Skip to contents

 Details

-This function uses the "curveball" (Strona et al., 2014) and the fastball (Godard and Neal, 2022) algorithms.
+This function can use the "curveball" (Strona et al., 2014), the fastball (Godard and Neal, 2022), and the independent swap algorithms.
 The implementation of the "fastball" in C++ is provided in https://github.com/zpneal/fastball/blob/main/fastball.cpp.
 Please when using the "fastball" algorithm for publications cite Godard and Neal (2022).
 When using the "curveball" cite Strona et al. (2014).
+When using independent swap ("indep_swap") cite Kembel et al. (2010)

 References